dasguptaanika/HackNYU2019/README.md

-# HackNYU2019
+# Noteworthy
-Our hack for NYU
+Our hack for HackNYU 2019